How to watch men's, women's U.S. Hockey at the 2022 Winter Olympics

-The U.S. women–the defending Olympic champions–take the ice this morning with a match-up against the Russian Olympic Committee (8:10 a.m.
-ET on USA Network).
+The U.S. women–the defending Olympic champions–are currently undefeated in the preliminary round.
+They will take the ice again on Sunday, February 6 to take on Switzerland (8:10 a.m.
+ET on Peacock and USA Network).
 With 13 players returning from their PyeongChang roster, the women are expected to once again face Canada in the gold medal game and continue one of the fiercest rivalries in sports.
-Although, the quest for back-to-back gold medals will not be easy as the U.S. team is now playing without their alternate captain Brianna Decker who will miss the remainder of the tournament after sustaining an injury in their opening game against Finland.

 RELATED: 2022 Olympic Women’s Hockey Guide – Full schedule, Team USA roster for Beijing Winter Games

 The U.S. men’s hockey team will take the ice in Beijing against China on Thursday, February 10 (8:10 a.m.
 ET on USA Network).
 Their 25-man roster features the youngest roster since the 1994 Lillehammer Games.
 While NHL players will not be competing at the 2022 Winter Olympics, the U.S. men’s team has two of the league’s top prospects on its roster.
-Jake Sanderson (Whitefish, Montana), a defenseman selected fifth overall by the Ottawa Senators in the 2020 NHL Draft, and Matty Beniers (Hingham, Massachusetts).
-Beniers, currently a sophomore at the University of Michigan, was the second overall pick in the 2021 NHL Draft by the Seattle Kraken making him the first draft selection in the franchise’s history.
+Matty Beniers (Hingham, Massachusetts)–a sophomore at the University of Michigan–was the second overall pick in the 2021 NHL Draft by the Seattle Kraken making him the first draft selection in the franchise’s history.
+The other top prospect is Jake Sanderson (Whitefish, Montana), a defenseman selected fifth overall by the Ottawa Senators in the 2020 NHL Draft.
+However, Sanderson is one of three members of the U.S. men’s hockey team that has been placed in COVID-19 protocols.
+All three players are expected to be cleared on time for their first game of the tournament.

 RELATED: 2022 Winter Olympics – A guide to Men’s Hockey at the Beijing Winter Games